erobwen/causality/README.md

     x.tryUncache('fun');

-The cache will not be removed if some other causality constructs depends on it.
+The cache will not be removed while some other causality dependee (cached, reCached, repeatOnChange etc.) depends on it.

 ## reCached